tonsky/datascript/README.md

 ## Project status

-Alpha quality.
-Half of the features done, a lot of cases where error reporting is missing, no docs (use examples & Datomic documentation).
+Beta quality.
+Most of the features done, expecting some API polishing (breaking) and performance optimizations.
+No docs at the moment, use examples & Datomic documentation.

 The following features are supported: